juji-io/datalevin/README.md

 * Because keys are compared bitwisely, for range queries to work as expected on an attribute, its `:db/valueType` should be specified.

-* As mentioned, Datalevin does not keep transaction history, so no temporal features, such as time travel.
+* As mentioned, Datalevin does not keep transaction history, so there are no temporal features such as time travel.

-* Currently, there's no network interface, but this may change.
+* There's no network interface for now, but this may change.

 * Currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.